caddyserver/website/src/docs/markdown/quick-starts/static-files.md

 ---
-title: File server quick-start
+title: Static files quick-start
 ---

-# File server quick-start
+# Static files quick-start

 This guide will show you how to get a production-ready static file server up and running quickly.